TexBlock/TiC-Wiki/Tag-List.md

 This page documents any tags in Tinker's Construct 3 with special behavior.
 Specifically, tags with behavior outside of recipes.
-Tags only used in recipes are not described on this page.
+Tags only used as recipe inputs are not described on this page.

 ## Blocks